tomistaven/todonotes/README.md

 - **Routing System:** A simple yet powerful routing system allows for seamless navigation between different views.
 - **Custom DOM API:** A lightweight DOM manipulation API simplifies the creation and management of UI components.
 - **To-Do App:** A fully functional to-do list with persistent storage, allowing users to add, complete, and delete tasks.
-- **Notes App:** A versatile notes app with a drawing canvas, featuring tools like pen, eraser, and highlighter, along with undo/redo functionality.
+- **Notes App:** A versatile notes app with a drawing canvas, featuring tools like pen and eraser, along with undo/redo functionality.

 ## Architecture and Design Principles